Bergweg 136 3036 BJ Rotterdam

-Welcome to our practice!
+Welcome to our Midwifery Practice!
 For years we are working together with much pleasure.
 Giving birth is a special and intense event which we want to support as well and as personal as possible.
 Here you will find attentive care for your pregnancy and childbirth under the same roof.
 Whether you want to give birth in your bath at home or with pain relief at the hospital, your wish is our primary focus.

 The Midwifery Practice Bergweg consists of five midwives and one acting midwife.
 We also have a sonographer and two practice assistants working here.